Public Speaking training for your organisation

 Hi John

 I thought I would provide you with an update six months on.
-Again, I want to say a huge thank you for the course.
+So far:

 • I have taken my first solo trip abroad